The main points

 Family Planning Victoria (FPV) provides expert, confidential STI and BBV testing to Victorians.
 We also provide expert information, healthcare and support on a range of reproductive and sexual health matters.
 For more information on FPV clinical services, see our clinics or you can book an appointment online.

 How is mycoplasma genitalium treated?

-If you have symptoms and your doctor or nurse thinks they are most likely to be caused by mycoplasma genitalium, you may be offered treatment before your test results come back.
+If you have symptoms or are a sexual contact of someone who has been diagnosed with mycoplasma genitalium, you may be offered treatment before your test results come back.

-It is recommended you avoid sexual contact or use barrier protection (external condoms, internal condoms or dental dams) until you (and your current sexual partner/s) have been retested to check if you have been cured (2 weeks after you have finished treatment or 4 weeks after you started treatment).
+It is recommended you avoid sexual contact or use barrier protection (external condoms, internal condoms or dental dams) 100% of the time for any sexual activity until you and your partner/s have been cured of mycoplasma genitalium (test negative for it).